 Your doctor will talk about treatment options if DME is close to the central part of your eye and affects your vision.
 The first thing they’ll suggest is to control your blood sugar.
 They may also recommend these treatments to repair damage to the retina:

-- Anti-VEGF injections.
+- Anti-VEGF shots.
 Your doctor will first apply special drops to your eye to numb it, then use a needle to inject medicine.
 The medicine blocks a protein called VEGF that encourages the growth of new blood vessels that are more fragile than those found in healthy eyes.

 - Laser.
 Doctors use laser-guided heat to repair leaking blood vessels in your retina.